20 Farm Logo Designs For Your Inspiration

 20. Avigan

 This, here, is one of the most comprehensive design pieces on this list.
-The farm logo uses not only one but multiple animal icons to show-off the variety in their cattle and farming.
+The farm logo uses not only one but multiple animal icons to show off the variety of their cattle and farming.
 The yellow as the accent color highlights nicely against the muted green and adds a nice finish to the design.

 To Conclude: